 Using a shampoo, conditioner, or body wash with certain chemicals can also trigger a breakout.
 If you can pinpoint the environmental trigger of your breakouts, try to avoid those chemicals or allergens and use different cosmetics products to limit your exposure.

 Because raised levels of stress can trigger eczema, some people feel the urge to smoke a cigarette or use another tobacco product to reduce stress.
-But smoking can make your eczema breakouts worse (not to mention all of the other negative health effects).
-One study suggested that smoking 10 or more cigarettes a day makes you more susceptible to breakouts.
-If you’ve noticed that stress causes you to have breakouts, avoid smoking so that your breakouts aren’t as severe.
-Studies show that even smoking hookah (sometimes called nargile or water pipes) can trigger your eczema.
+But smoking can make your eczema breakouts worse, along with other negative health effects.

 There are many preventive measures you can take to avoid eczema breakouts.